podium-lib/podium-lib.github.io/src/docs/podlets/context.md

 ### Public Pathname

 URL pathname to where a Layout server has mounted a Proxy to proxy public traffic to a Podlet.
-The full public pathname is built up by the value of Mount Pathname and a prefix value.
+The full public pathname is built up by joining together the value of Mount Pathname with a prefix value.
 The prefix value is there to define a namespace to isolate the proxy from other HTTP routes defined under the same mount pathname.
 The default prefix value is `podium-resource`.
 For example, if the Layout server has mounted a Layout on the pathname `/bar`